lampssy/automated-testing-template/README.md

   <h3 align="center">Project template adapted to automated testing</h3>

   <p align="center">
-    - automating new repository setup with cookiecutter <br />
+    GitHub Actions used for automating pytest tests and setting up a new repository with cookiecutter.
-    - automating pytest tests
   </p>
 </div>